surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * Take very little food.
 * Do not talk with anyone.
 * After the meal, return to your hut, close the doors and windows, wrap yourself up in a lot of robes, and sit, no matter how you feel.
 In this way, you can face the restlessness directly.
 When feelings arise, question them and realize that they are only feelings.

+> Exercising the body to strengthen it and exercising the mind to strengthen it are the same sort of thing, but the methods are different.
+In exercising the body, you have to move the different parts, but in exercising the mind you make it stop and rest, as when you do concentration.
+Try to get the mind to let go of everything. - Ajahn Chah.
+“In Simple Terms.”
+Knife

 * good in the beginning as virtue
 * good in the middle as concentration